signedsource/archlinode/README.md

 # Instalation
 To use this installer type this command into the command line `curl -L is.gd/archsh >> archlinode ; sh archlinode`.
 This will download the file, make it executable, clear the screen, and run the installer program.
 When it has finished picking your options and creating the install script, you can run it using the `./install` command.

-__IMPORTANT:__ <p>When you are installing, after Grub is installed, you will be asked to write your ethernet interface, then a file will be opened with nano, and in the option Interface you will need to put your ethernet interface</p>
+(If you use the command given to you on the past, it will run it when you pass in all the options needed)

 # How does this work
 This is based on this logic